openstreetmap/id-tagging-schema/GUIDELINES.md

 ### Usage count sufficient to consider a tag as established

-There is no fixed threshold above which a tag will be eligible to be included.
+There is no fixed threshold above which a tag will be eligible to be included due its significant usage.
 Factors include:

 - whether usage is organic or result of import/mass edit.
 In some cases [chronology graph at taginfo](https://taginfo.openstreetmap.org/tags/building=trullo) can reveal that tag was not added by mappers in normal editing, such usage would be almost entirely discounted.
 Note that in some cases this will be less visible, for example with slow-moving automated retagging or import.
 - how widely the tag is used - a tag used 20 000 times in a single location or by a single mapper will be rejected as not established, while a tag used less but by many mappers across the world is far likely to be accepted